 How do I obtain a birth certificate for a green card?

 As part of the process of getting a green card, and specifically to meet the I-130 requirements, you will need to submit a copy of your birth certificate that proves the relationship between you and your parents.
-The beneficiary (parents) will also need to supply certified copies of their birth certificates.
-If you (the sponsor) were born in the United States, you can obtain a copy of your birth certificate from the vital records office from the state you were born.
+The beneficiary’s (parents’) names should be on the birth certificate of the petitioner; however, if not, there are supplemental documents to provide.
+If you (the sponsor) were born in the United States, you can obtain a copy of your birth certificate from the vital records office of the state where you were born.
 If you were born overseas, you can get a copy of your birth certificate from the government agency in your home country.
 This U.S. Department of State site allows you to find the issuing authority by filtering it by country in the upper left-hand corner.
 Select the “Birth, Death, Burial Certificates” tab in the drop-down menu.

 What happens after I file Form I-130?